9. Raise to rise

 There may be people around us who suck our energy, and there is no way to make them disappear from our life.
 In order to maintain peace of mind, it is important not to allow them to hijack and poison our minds.

-My strong recommendation is, that we express our feelings in clear words to those from whom we receive energy.
+My strong recommendation is also, that we clearly express our feelings to those from whom we receive energy.

 Before I get to the heart of the matter, I would like to state, that no one should be permanently placed in any compartment.
 We must always meet people with an open mind, and let the situation guide us.